justinwalsh/daux.io/docs/00_Getting_Started.md

 ## Known Issues

-- __Windows UTF-8 files support__ Files with UTF-8 characters cannot be handled on windows, this issue has no known fix yet.
+- __Windows UTF-8 files support__ Files with UTF-8 characters cannot be handled on windows with PHP5, PHP7 should work fine.

 ## Support